rwickel/HOW_TO_TRAIN_LLM/How_to_generate_data_from_pdf/readme.md

 model = "llama3.2:latest"

 # System prompt used to instruct the LLM for Q&A extraction.
-# Placeholders {filename}, {page}, and {text} will be filled automatically.
+# Placeholders {filename}, {page}, will be filled automatically.
 system_prompt: str = (
-        "You are an expert PDF reader designed to extract and convert content from the ISO document {filename} page {page} " "into a structured list of multiple question-and-answer (Q&A) pairs.
+        "You are an expert PDF reader designed to extract and convert content from the document {filename} page {page} " "into a structured list of multiple question-and-answer (Q&A) pairs.
 Your role is to deeply understand each section " "and produce technically accurate, well-referenced Q&A pairs for each relevant part.\n\n"